 Why would colonoscopy or other tests be done?

 As mentioned, most bowel polyps do not cause symptoms.
 So, most people with bowel polyps will not be diagnosed.
 The tests mentioned above may be done if you have symptoms that indicate a bowel problem, or for various other reasons.
 For example, if you are found to have blood in your stools (faeces) following a routine screening test which is now offered to older people.
-(See separate leaflet called Faecal Occult Blood Test.)
+See separate leaflet called Faecal Occult Blood Test for more details.

 How are bowel (colonic) polyps treated?

 If you are diagnosed with a bowel polyp, you will usually be advised to have it removed, even if it is causing no symptoms.
 This is to prevent the (small) risk of it developing into a cancer at some point in the future.